Information and Emotional Support

 10. Don't forget: Honesty is the best policy.
 When asking a

-in her as a person; tell her straight up that you intend to be
+interested in her as a person; tell her straight up that you

-raping her later.
-If you don't communicate your intentions,
+intend to be raping her later.
+If you don't communicate

 What is Sexualized Assault?

-Sexualized assault is a general term that includes: rape, incest, child molestation, marital rape, date rape, sexual harassment, sodomy, sexual abuse, voyeurism, and indecent exposure.
+Sexual assault is a general term for an assault committed in circumstances of a sexual nature such that the sexual integrity of the victim is violated.
 It is a violent act committed primarily by a perpetrator who needs to feel powerful and in control by forcing someone else to participate in unwanted sexualized activity.
-Persons of any age, race, gender orientation, socio-economic status, persons with dis/abilities or street-involved lifestyles are vulnerable to sexualized violence.
+Persons of any age, race, gender orientation, socio-economic status, persons with diverse abilities or street-entrenched lifestyles are vulnerable to sexualized violence.
 Sexualized violence is not an expression of sexuality.
 Women can be sexually assaulted by other women.
 Men can be sexually assaulted by women or other men.
 Sexualized violence is not part of a healthy respectful sexual relationship between mutually consenting partners.
-It is a crime, and it is against the law for one spouse to force the other to engage in sexualized activity.
+It is a crime.
+Marital rape is a violation of the law when a spouse forces their spouse to engage in sexualized activity.

 Do I Have to Talk About It?

 Sexual assault is a traumatic experience that may interrupt your life at home, work, or school, affecting your relationships with your intimate partner, friends, family, or co-workers.The reassurance and support from people in your life is very important during this time, but their reaction to your experience may not be what you anticipate or would like it to be.
 They will react in different ways; some may express blame, others may give you their full support.
 If you feel ready, those who offer their support, including professional counselors, can aid you in your recovery process.
 But the decision to talk about your experience is a personal choice.
 You do not have to share your experience with anyone until you feel ready.

 I Feel Like It's My Fault